PerMalmberg/du-unit-testing/README.md

 * external/du-lua-examples/api-mockup/?.lua
 * external/du-luac/lua/?.lua

-Finally, `require("setup_mocks")` in your code in which you need the environment available.
+Finally, `local env = require("environment")` in your code in which you need the environment available.
 As Busted runs all test files in isolation, you can likely do that at the top of your unit test file.
+Then do `env.Prepare()` to setup the environment.
+Each call to `Prepare` replaces the environment with a fresh copy of the DU-related globals.